BDC Hamburger Icon

 • Legal fees

-To protect your business from a data breach, consider these best practices:
+Consider these best practices to protect your business from a data breach

 • Understand Payment card industry (PCI) compliance responsibilities: PCI compliance is required of payment processors and merchants.
-The PCI Security Standards Council outlines the specific protocol merchants should follow based on their volume and type of annual transactions.
-If you fail to comply — or comply without providing proper proof — your payment processor could charge you anywhere from $10 to $100 per month until you’re in full compliance.
-It’s wise to choose a payment processor that guarantees PCI-compliant payment processing and accommodates NFC and EMV chip card technology at the POS.
+The PCI Security Standards Council outlines the specific protocol merchants should follow.
+If you fail to comply or don’t provide proper proof, you could be charged from $10 to $100 per month until you’re compliant.

 TipBottom line

-Before starting internal audits of your processes and equipment, conduct a cybersecurity risk assessment to identify vulnerabilities and protect your business and its customers.
+Conduct a cybersecurity risk assessment to identify vulnerabilities and protect your business and its customers before starting internal audits.

-Not all breaches stem from sophisticated hacks.
-Internal mistakes and unpatched vulnerabilities can lead to serious payment security issues.
-Many ransomware attacks start when an employee or contractor unknowingly clicks on a malicious link in an email.
+Many ransomware attacks start when an employee or contractor unknowingly clicks on a malicious link in an email — not from sophisticated hacks.

-One employee’s innocent mistake can compromise payment security and cost your business dearly.
-For this reason, employee screening, monitoring, training and permissions are key.
-Consider the following tips:
+One employee’s innocent mistake can compromise payment security.
+Employee screening, monitoring, training and permissions are key.

 • Ensure secure payment procedures: Conduct regular training sessions to reinforce secure payment procedures.
-For example, customer credit or debit card numbers should never be written down or kept on file.
+Customer credit or debit card numbers should never be written down or kept on file.

 • Take care with mobile payments: Mobile payments should only be processed with a secure and password-protected connection via the mobile payment provider’s secure app or mobile reader.
-Use one of the best mobile credit card processors, and update all mobile device operating systems to ensure the latest security vulnerabilities are patched.
+Use one of the best mobile credit card processors, and update all mobile device operating systems.

 Payment processing best practices